FelixAugenstein/langchain-genai-apps/README.md

 This folder contains the **FastAPI** backend with several endpoints showcasing generative AI capabilities:

 - ✨ **Text Generation Endpoints**
-  - General-purpose text generation using OpenAI or local Ollama models.
+  - General-purpose text generation with several chains.
   - Custom prompts for specific use cases:
     - 🍽️ Recipe generation for a dish.
     - 📧 Marketing email generation.